ikbencasdoei/godot-voip/README.md

 ### Running demo
 1. Go to the [Godot Asset Library](https://godotengine.org/asset-library/asset/425) to download the latest release, or you can clone/download this repository to get the latest commit.
 2. Open downloaded project.

-## Issues

-In this current implementation there are issues with latency and interruptions.
-This is because the native way access to the microphone audio is handled.
-Sadly it is up to engine development to improve this.